yusufsyaifudin/kepoo/readme.md

-# KEPO
+# KEPOO

-Kepo is library to access your akademika data.
+Kepoo is library to access your akademika data.
 We're not save your username or password, this library just act like interface between your application and akademika database.

 ## Installation